codsen/codsen/packages/util-array-object-or-both/readme.md

 When I give the user ability to choose from: `array`, `object` or `both` in settings, I want to:

-- validate the choice, `throw`ing an error if it's not among the acceptable values
+- Validate the choice, `throw`ing an error if it's not among the acceptable values
-- allow user to state the choice in a multiple ways: `array`, `Arrays`, `add`, `ARR`, `a` - all will be normalised to `array`.
-That's what this library will return.
+- Allow the user to state the choice in multiple ways.
+For example, for `array`, I also want to accept: `Arrays`, `add`, `ARR`, `a`, - normalising them all to `array`.
-- forcing lowercase and trimming are done on all input by default
+- enforce lowercase and trim and input, to maximise the input possibilities

 <br>        | Assumed to be an array-type | object-type   | either type
 ------------|------------|---------------|---------------